theopenlane/core/.buildkite/templates/github/infra-pr-link-comment.md

 Config changes from core PR: {{CORE_PR_URL}}

-This PR converts to ready when core PR merges.
+This draft PR is for preview only.
+After the core PR merges, this draft will be closed and a new infrastructure PR will be opened from `main`.